Commodore International: Brand name

 CIC's founder, Ben van Wijhe, bought a Hong Kong-based company called Asiarim.
 Reunite Investments then sold the brand to Commodore Licensing B.V., a subsidiary of Asiarim, later in 2010.
 It was sold again on November 7, 2011.
 This transaction became the basis of a legal dispute between Asiarim — which, even after that date, made commercial use of the Commodore trademark, among others by advertising for sale Commodore-branded computers, and dealing licensing agreements for the trademarks — and the new owners, that was resolved by the United States District Court for the Southern District of New York on December 16, 2013, in favor of the new owners.
 Since then the company holding the brand name turned into Polabe Holding N.V., then Net B.V., and is currently named Commodore Corporation B.V.

+In 2010 an attempt was made to relaunch the brand as Commodore USA in Florida, but it faltered after its founder passed away in 2012.
+On December 26, 2014, two Italian entrepreneurs licensed the brand and founded Commodore Business Machines Ltd. in London, to manufacture smartphones.
+The Commodore PET, introduced in July 2015, was an Android smartphone which was going to feature Commodore 64 and Amiga emulation built-in, but which was ultimately never released with these features.